 Plan your trip

 Here are some resources to help you plan your own one day in Barcelona trip.

-- Currency questions?
+- Currency.
 This website will help you calculate currency exchange values.

-- Travel insurance covers lost bags, delays, injuries, and more.
-Here’s one to look at.
+- Travel insurance.
+Don’t skip it.
+It covers lost bags, delays, injuries, and more.
+Check prices.